Our go-to guide for the perfect Christmas ham

 However, this doesn’t take into account how hungry your guests are, whether or not your ham is the feature of the meal and how much leftovers you would like for the coming days.
 We have estimated some ham size guides for you below, taking into account If you enjoy leftovers for the next few days.

-● 4kg ham size for 8-10 adults, including leftovers
+● 4kg bone in ham for 6-8 adults, some leftovers

 How do I cook my Christmas ham?